JS-LinuxInfra/Kubernetes/README.md

 ## Scope
-This project covers a series of operational Kubernetes tasks.
+This project covers a series of beginner Kubernetes tasks.
 The focus areas include cluster and ReplicaSet deployment (manual and automated), pod management, manifest creation and modification, and troubleshooting.

 ## Environment
 - Kubernetes: v1.32.0+k3s1